 Tel: (345) 949 5477

 CNCF’s mission is to stimulate, facilitate and preserve cultural and artistic expression of Caymanian performing, visual and literary arts.
 The Foundation’s programming covers all artistic disciplines: theatre, dance, music, visual, literary and traditional arts.
-Popular events and offerings include: the Cayman Islands National Festival of Arts (Cayfest), the International Storytelling Festival of the Cayman Islands (Gimistory), multiple workshops designed to develop the talents of artists and preserve Caymanian arts, and camps for children and teenagers interested in the arts.
-The organisation is always looking for volunteers.
+Popular events and offerings include: the annual Rundown comedy revue, the Cayman Islands National Festival of Arts (Cayfest), the International Storytelling Festival of the Cayman Islands (Gimistory), the Pirates Week National Festival, multiple workshops designed to develop the talents of artists and preserve Caymanian arts, and activities for children and teenagers interested in the arts.
+The organisation is always looking for committed people to volunteer on its programmes – a terrific way to meet people, learn something new and make a difference in the community.

 Cayman National Orchestra